time-IO/tsm-orchestration/README.md

 Postgres, Minio and MQTT services are exposed on localhost, so you can access them with clients from your machine.

-When using this in (semi-) production (i.g. on a server) some settings, especially the passwords should be changed!
+When using this in (semi-) production (e.g. on a server) some settings, especially the passwords should be changed!
 Also keep in mind, that you will need encryption when exposing the services: For example, minio HTTP ports will need a TLS proxy (i.e. nginx) with certificates (i.e.